What is Environmental Science?

 “For those that enjoy nature and being outdoors, they could pursue environmental scientist or technician careers, careers as park rangers or game wardens,” Thrippleton-Hunter said.
 “There are so many options.”

 According to the U.S. Bureau of Labor Statistics (BLS), most jobs for environmental scientists and specialists require at least a bachelor's degree.
-Growth in the field is faster than average, BLS reports, and in 2022 the median pay for these roles was $76,480.*
+Growth in the field is on par with the average for all occupations, BLS reports, and in 2024 the median pay for these roles was $80,060.*

 Find Your Program

-Some schools, like SNHU, offer a bachelor's in environmental science.
-Tyra Davey, an associate dean of science at SNHU who holds a bachelor's in meteorology and a master's in atmospheric science, recommended SNHU's program for anyone looking to enter the field.
+Many graduates find their bachelor's in environmental science to be worth it.
+Tyra Davey, an associate dean of science at SNHU who holds a bachelor's in meteorology and a master's in atmospheric science, recommended SNHU's environmental science program for anyone looking to enter the field.

 “Many students who complete the environmental science degree at SNHU go on to work as environmental scientists for government agencies such as the Environmental Protection Agency, their state Department of Environmental Protection and the National Park Service,” Davey said.